600 East CHEVY CHASE Drive

 Amenities

-Bright, remodeled top corner 2 bedroom 1 bath near Adams Square in Glendale.
+Nicely remodeled 1 bedroom 1 bath one story attached Bungalow near Adams Square in Glendale.
 Great location minutes to Atwater, Eagle Rock and Americana Mall.
-Charming eat-in kitchen with views of Adams Hill has been updated with granite countertops and has stove and refrigerator.
-Hardwood floors, custom paint, new double pane windows throughout.
-Spacious bath has nice vanity, lighting and shower doors.
-Spacious living room with storage closet.
-Bedrooms are well sized and have good closet space.
-AC.
-One assigned parking space and laundry onsite.
+Beautiful large eat-in kitchen has been remodeled with new white cabinetry, black granite countertops and stainless steel refrigerator.
+Hardwood floors, custom paint, new double pane windows and recessed lighting throughout.
+Spacious bath has new vanity, lighting and shower doors.
+Gorgeous vaulted ceilings in living room.
+Bedroom is spacious and has great walk in closet.
+One parking space with storage and laundry onsite.
 Available now.
-Sorry Cats only.
+Sorry no cats only.